prateek1verma/genedrive/README.md

 * Diploid chromosomes (no endosymbionts).
 * The organism in question can only reproduce sexually.
 * The model allows for overlapping generations.

-## Acknowledgment
-The model is part of the R&D project “Risk assessment of synthetic gene-drive applications” (FKZ 3518 84 0500) commissioned by the Federal Agency for Nature Conservation (BfN) with funds from the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.
-The work also has been supported by funds of the Max Planck Society.